|

 acting Farrier Serjeant in the 88th

-He died on 13th October 1918, and is buried at the Basra War
+He died from pneumonia on 13 October 1918, and is buried at the Basra War

 Cemetery in Iraq.